Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model: Results

 The existence of a peak in $L\epsilon_2$ just above the phase transition point can be explained by the growing correlation length between the particles as the temperature decreases toward the critical one.
 Consequently, a lower number of principal components (but larger than one) is needed to capture most of the variance.
-The PCA analysis in panels (d1)-(d4) and (e1)-(e4) shows that this transitional feature, related to the annealed nature of the $f$ and consequently the $d$ configuration distributions, and its drop in the ordered phase, is rather sharp even for the finite lattices investigated here.
+The PCA results in panels Figs.~\ref{fig:cuts} (d1)-(d4) and ~\ref{fig:cuts}(e1)-(e4) show that this transitional feature, related to the annealed nature of the $f$ and consequently the $d$ configuration distributions, and its drop in the ordered phase, is rather sharp even for the finite lattices investigated here.
 Therefore, both the first and second EVRs are good indicators of the order-disorder transition in the whole range of $U$.
 That is, both the regime of the first-order and the second-order phase transition are captured by the method correctly.
+An example of how EVR can be used to identify the order-disorder transition even far from half filling is discussed in the Appendix~\ref{app:segregated}.

-However, there are clear differences in the evolution of the EVR between the weak ($U\lesssim 3.5$) and intermediate, respectively strong interaction regimes, as well as between the EVRs for $d$ and $f$ configurations.
-Moreover these differences become more pronounced with increasing lattice size if properly scaled, as shown in Fig.~\ref{fig:cuts} (c1)-(c4) and (f1)-(f4).
+However, there are clear differences in the evolution of the EVR between the weak ($U\lesssim 3.5$) and intermediate, respectively, strong interaction regimes, as well as between the EVRs for the configurations $d$ and $f$.
+Moreover these differences become more pronounced with increasing lattice size if properly scaled, as shown in Figs.~\ref{fig:cuts} (c1)-(c4) and ~\ref{fig:cuts}(f1)-(f4).
 In particular, the transition of the first EVR from one to $\approx 0$ for $d$-particles is sharper than for $f$ particles in the weak interaction regime, i.e., where the WL regime is expected in the disordered phase but broader in the intermediate and strong interacting regime.
-This manifests itself in sharp positive peaks in $(\epsilon^d_1 - \epsilon^f_1)L$ in Fig.~\ref{fig:cuts} (c1) and (c2) where $U=1,2$ and sharp negative peaks in panels (c3) and (c4) where $U=4,8$.
+This manifests itself in sharp positive peaks in $(\epsilon^d_1 - \epsilon^f_1)L$ in Figs.~\ref{fig:cuts} (c1) and ~\ref{fig:cuts}(c2) where $U=1,2$ and sharp negative peaks in panels ~\ref{fig:cuts}(c3) and ~\ref{fig:cuts}(c4) where $U=4,8$.
 The positions of the peak maxima are just below the critical temperature.
 When plotted as a map for $L=12\times12$ in Fig.~\ref{fig:evr_map} (e) this highlights the difference between these regimes.